Hydronium: Solvation

 Researchers have yet to fully characterize the solvation of hydronium ion in water, in part because many different meanings of solvation exist.
 A freezing-point depression study determined that the mean hydration ion in cold water is approximately H3O+(H2O)6: on average, each hydronium ion is solvated by 6 water molecules which are unable to solvate other solute molecules.

 Some hydration structures are quite large: the H3O+(H2O)20 magic ion number structure (called magic number because of its increased stability with respect to hydration structures involving a comparable number of water molecules – this is a similar usage of the term magic number as in nuclear physics) might place the hydronium inside a dodecahedral cage.
 However, more recent ab initio method molecular dynamics simulations have shown that, on average, the hydrated proton resides on the surface of the H3O+(H2O)20 cluster.
 Further, several disparate features of these simulations agree with their experimental counterparts suggesting an alternative interpretation of the experimental results.

 Two other well-known structures are the Zundel cation and the Eigen cation.
 The Eigen solvation structure has the hydronium ion at the center of an H9O4(+) complex in which the hydronium is strongly hydrogen-bonded to three neighbouring water molecules.
 In the Zundel H5O2(+) complex the proton is shared equally by two water molecules in a symmetric hydrogen bond.
-Recent work indicates that both of these complexes represent ideal structures in a more general hydrogen bond network defect.
+A work in 1999 indicates that both of these complexes represent ideal structures in a more general hydrogen bond network defect.